correiarangel/correiarangel/README.md

 ##### Develops mobile applications hybrid with Flutter for IOS/Android and native in Kotlin/Java.
 ##### Passionate about software development and LINUX!

-##### It is not necessary to know everything to be a good DevDeveloper, but to be willing to learn a mentor and persistence.

-#### The only way to get to the impossible is to believe it's possible.
+### The only way to get to the impossible is to believe it's possible.

 ### 🛠 &nbsp;&nbsp;Tech Stack